 5. University of Calgary Cumming School of Medicine

-• MCAT: Required, less emphasis on high scores
+• MCAT required, but less emphasis on high scores

 6. McMaster University Michael G. DeGroote School of Medicine